Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 Yes, it can, because the harvested products, whether it be timber, cocoa, olives or dates, are usually traded in currencies other than the euro.
 Depending on how the dollar stands against the euro at the time of sale, for example, the returns can be lower.
 However, the currency risk is also a currency opportunity if the exchange rate develops positively.

-Initially it remains in Germany.
-ForestFinance clients make deposits into a German bank account.
-For safety reasons, if for no other, the ForestFinance Group manages its funds in Germany, which proved itself during the bank crisis in 2008/2009.
-The liquidity reserves of ForestFinance are invested conservatively (German fixed deposit accounts in euro as well as in dollar to balance exchange rate risks).
-The long-term reserves are also partly invested in real assets (real estates).
-According to the progress of the forestry work, the funds are transferred quarterly and step by step to the country where the forestation takes place and, there, are used promptly for the reforestation of the forest area leased or purchased by you.
+Initially it remains in Germany, since: ForestFinance customers pay into a German account.
+The ForestFinance Group manages its funds in Germany for security reasons, which proved its worth during the 2008/2009 banking crisis.
+The liquidity reserves of the ForestFinance Group are invested conservatively - for example in German fixed-term deposit accounts (both in euros and dollars to offset exchange rate risks) and in tangible assets (real estate).
+Depending on the progress of the forestry work, funds are transferred to the respective forestry country and used there as soon as possible for the reforestation of the forest area you have leased or purchased.

 There is no unitary taxation policy for ForestFinance products.
 According to the current German tax law respectively tax authorities the TreeSavingsPlan for example is classified as a consumer good.
 All decisions made by tax authorities are case-by-case decisions, meaning that other tax authorities are not bound by these decisions.
 Existing decisions by tax offices are no guarantee that “your” tax office will follow suit.